Thinking about growing autoflowers without nutrients?

 Before we get into that, we need to understand exactly what these plants are and what makes them different.

 If you’ve never heard the term, autoflower seeds refer to specific cannabis strains that contain ruderalis genetics.

 Breeders incorporated these genes while creating marijuana hybrids to give plants unique cultivating properties.
-The most noticeable difference with this variety of weed seeds is their ability to start flowering without relying on a change in the light schedule.
+The most noticeable difference with this variety of weed seeds is the ability of autoflowering plants to start flowering without relying on a change in the light schedule.